-For Rupin the work was vulnerable and open to ridicule yet at the same time characterised by a certain ‘force’.
-There is a fragility in this work and it is not something I have embarked upon without hesitation or doubt.
-It has come to exist through a tenuous relationship with meaning and meaning-less-ness in that the project is at once a search for meaning in the face of something so brutal it appears absurd, and an absurd gesture when meaning becomes too much to bear.
+“It’s vulnerable.
+You’re doing something that is really open to ridicule.”
+Rupin spoke softly, “But somehow that vulnerability is its strength.
+There is a certain force in this, a vulnerable force.”
+She was right.
+There is fragility.
+And this is not something I have embarked upon without hesitation or mountains of doubt.
+Cups of nun chai embodies a tenuous relationship between something very meaningful and something absolutely meaning-less.
+As I have said before, it is at once a search for meaning in the face of something so brutal it appears absurd, and an absurd gesture when meaning becomes too much to bear.